The University of Washington offers three training programs in Medical and Human Genetics:

 Fellowship training in Clinical Molecular Genetics, Clinical Cytogenetics, and Clinical Biochemical Genetics — open to individuals who have completed doctoral training, usually in biological sciences or medicine;

-As of 2011, Medical Genetics will begin using ERAS and NRMP for those applying for the two-year categorical genetics training program.
+Medical Genetics uses ERAS and NRMP for those applying for the two-year categorical genetics training program.
 ERAS will open in July and applications will be accepted August - October.
 The following documents are required:

 The Medical Genetics Training Program is committed to recruiting and promoting a diverse community of scholars.
 We welcome diverse individuals, including those with a broad spectrum of scientific interests in medical genetics and genomics, trainees from underrepresented racial and ethnic groups, and trainees with physical or other ability differences.
 We ensure reasonable accommodations.
 See our Diversity Resources Page for more information.